 The Trendiest: Rue Du Faubourg St Honoré

 All the Parisian fashion lovers in Paris know every single shop in that street.
 What is the most famous one?
 It is the Chez Colette concept store.
 This street is full of great brasseries and restaurants.
 There are also luxury boutiques such as Louboutin shoes and other great designers (read more about Parisian fashion designers)!
 That is where the fashion week people hang out most of the time while they’re in Paris.

 The Foodie Favorite: Rue Montorgueil

 Now I’m mainly talking to the cheese addicts here, and the cold cuts (charcuterie, in French) loves, the wine experts and the baguette specialists!
 Well, actually, to anyone that cares for good French food should go to the best “foodie street” of Paris.
-There are only 3 or 4 streets in Paris that have this much amount of quality food stores in Paris.
+There are only 3 or 4 streets in Paris that have this much amount of quality food stores in Paris (Try our food tour).
 Rue Montorgueil is most definitely one of them!
 It is indeed impossible for every English speaker to pronounce its name, so please, do write it down.
 It is very central, and a few minutes away from the Louvre Museum (link to buy tickets).

 I hope you’ve enjoyed reading my article!
 These were my top streets to see in Paris!
 It was supposed to be a top 5 streets to see in Paris, but I couldn’t help but mention all my favorites, where I like to spend some time and enjoy the Parisian lifestyle!